rafaelumlei/resx-lord/README.md

 # RESX Lord

 **Blazing fast RESX manager** - A powerful VS Code extension that allow developers manage .NET resource files in an integrated grid view.
-With its grid-based editor, you can effortlessly view and edit multiple language variants side-by-side, making localization work faster and more efficient than ever.
+You can effortlessly view and edit multiple language variants side-by-side, making localization work faster and more efficient than ever.

 ![RESX Lord Grid](./images/big-with-add-clear.png)